melzoghbi/OutlookConnectorSDK/README.md

 # OutlookConnectorSDK
-Outlook Group Connector SDK simplifies your code in C# to send comprehensive Json payload in C# objects
+Outlook Group Connector SDK simplifies your code in C# to send comprehensive Json payload (Canvas) that contains activities, tables, images and action links.

-This SDK has been packaged and deployed to Nuget website, here is the link for the nuget package: https://www.nuget.org/packages/Office365ConnectorSDK/
+This SDK has been packaged and deployed to NuGet website, here is the link for the nuget package: https://www.nuget.org/packages/Office365ConnectorSDK/

 How to use this SDK in your applications: